Optidev3455/Optidev3455.github.io/README.md

-# This is the site for the research on Neurocognitive Disorder.
+# Website used for CPII GROUP 4 and YCHWWSSS 2023-2024 Computer Club
-This project has been discontinued and is now fully open source.
+Neurocognitive Disorder project has been discontinued and is now fully open source.
 <br />
-<h2>Page is up since August 17th, 2023 13:21 (GMT+8)</h2>
+<h2>Page is down for updates</h2>